 - Check the surfaces around the pool to make sure that they’re safe

 - Ensure pool lighting and other equipment works properly

-It’s especially important to play close attention to any toddlers enjoying the pool.
-According to the Centers for Disease Control and Prevention (CDC), accidental drowning is the leading cause of injury death of children between the ages of one and four.
+It’s especially important to pay close attention to any toddlers enjoying the pool.
+According to the Centers for Disease Control and Prevention (CDC), accidental drowning is the leading cause of death caused by injuries of children between the ages of one and four.

 Contact Patterson Legal Group